cbcrg/tcoffee/docs/tcoffee_faq.rst

 This instruction will output the tree (in new hampshire format) and the alignment to stdout.

-Q: Is it possible to pipe stuff INTO t_coffee?
+Q: Is it possible to pipe stuff into T_Coffee?
 ----------------------------------------------

 A: If as a file name, you specify stdin, the content of this file will be expected throught pipe: